AElfProject/AElf/docs/CONSENSUS.md

 Here is how we think:

-In AELF, is there a consensus algorithm which took the advantages of both Cooperative and Competitive consensus mechanism and got rid of the disadvantages?
+In ÆLF, is there a consensus algorithm which took the advantages of both Cooperative and Competitive consensus mechanism and got rid of the disadvantages?

 The ideal features of the consensus algorithm we’re looking for should be: